 DROP TABLE <table_name>;

 The RENAME query is used to change the name of an existing table.
-Syntax-
+Following is the syntax-

 RENAME old_table_name TO new_table_name;

 The TRUNCATE TABLE query is used to delete all rows from a table, retaining its structure.
-Syntax-
+Following is the syntax-

 TRUNCATE TABLE <table_name>;

-This query is used to copy a SQL table into another SQL table in the same database.
+This query is used to copy a table into another table in the same database.
 Syntax-

 SELECT * INTO <required_table> FROM <source_table>;